wonsunahn/CS1632_Summer2024/deliverables/5/README.md

 called.
 Maps beans into a logical coordinate system.
 Also contains a main method which implements the Text UI of the program. (**modify**)

-* BeanImpl.java - The Bean implementation.
-Maintains the x-coordinate of the bean, as well as how many right moves are remaining if in skill mode.
+* LuckyBeanImpl.java, SkilledBeanImpl.java - The Bean implementations for lucky
-Governs the movement of that particular bean when choose() is called, depending on whether the bean is a skilled bean or a lucky bean.
-The Random number generator that gives randomness to the movement is injected in the BeanImpl constructor for easier testing. (**modify**)
+  and skilled beans respectively.
+Maintains the x-coordinate and y-coordinate of the bean as it advances through the machine.
+The Random object that gives randomness to the movement of the bean is injected in the constructor for easier testing. (**modify**)

 * JPFJUnitTest.java - An integration test for the BeanCounterLogicImpl class run on top of JPF.
 You are asked to exhaustively test different machine